Do I Need A Lawyer After A New York Work Injury?

 The workers' compensation process in New York

-Workers who are injured on the job in New York have two responsibilities immediately after an on-the-job accident.
+Workers injured on the job in New York have two responsibilities immediately after an on-the-job accident.
 First, the injured worker needs to obtain necessary medical treatment.
 Second, the employee needs to promptly notify his or her supervisor or manager of the accident.
-Notifying a coworker is not sufficient – a supervisor needs to be informed.
+Notifying a coworker is not sufficient - a supervisor needs to be informed.

 Within 30 days of the accident, the employee needs to formally notify the employer of the accident orally or in writing.
-Finally, the injured worker has up to two years from the date of to file a claim with the New York Workers’ Compensation Board by sending a Form Employee Claim (C-3) to the Board.
+Finally, the injured worker has up to two years from the date of the injury to file a claim with the New York Workers' Compensation Board by sending a Form Employee Claim (C-3) to the Board.
 For injuries that occur over a period of time, such as repetitive strain injuries, the employee has two years from the day he or she knew, or should have known, that the injury was job-related.

 Benefits of workers' compensation

 In New York, workers' compensation benefits can be divided into three broad categories: medical benefits, cash benefits for wage loss, and scheduled loss of use benefits for workers who sustain permanent disabilities.

 Medical benefits include all necessary medical care directly related to an on-the-job injury or illness and recovery from a disability due to such an injury or illness.
 Except for emergency care, all treatment must be provided by a healthcare provider authorized by the New York Workers' Compensation Board.
 If diagnostic tests are required, the insurance carrier has the legal right to require the injured worker to obtain diagnostic tests from a diagnostic network with which the carrier has contracted, except for emergency care.